lukerj00/edtech_llm_api/README.md

 Required fields:
 - `assignment_id`: Unique identifier for the assignment
 - `assignment_title`: Title of the assignment
-- `subject`: Subject of the assignment
+- `subject`: Subject of the assignment (eg 'History')
-- `qualification`: Qualification level (e.g., "A-level")
+- `qualification`: Qualification level (eg 'GCSE')
-- `submission`: Student's submission (text or file)
+- `submission`: Student's submission, can be either text string or file specifier
 - `mark_scheme`: Mark scheme file

 Optional fields:
 - `model`: LLM model to use.
 Currently only openai is available (default "openai")
 - `max_completion_tokens`: Maximum tokens for LLM response.
 May fail if this is set to low due to JSON parsing errors (default: 1000)
 - `temperature`: LLM temperature setting.
-Should mostly be kept at 1 but left optional for tinkering (default: 1.0)
+Should mostly be kept at 0 but left optional for tinkering (default: 0)

 Example cURL request (see example_files):